Why are Black Friday deals starting so early? A shopper’s guide to an annoying trend

 Thank God it’s Friday—forever

 For years, people have complained about the encroachment of Black Friday.
 As stores chose to open earlier and earlier, family time was sacrificed as determined shoppers camped out overnight or went to bed early to get ready for doorbuster deals in the wee hours.
-Then, Black Friday moved into Thanksgiving night, generating more harrumphing.
+Then Black Friday moved into Thanksgiving night, generating more harrumphing.
 Next came a slow spread across the week.
 And now it’s become a month-long event.

-“With people shopping 24/7 and price promotions happening all the time, the magic of everything happening on one day is long gone,” says Barbara Kahn, a professor of marketing at The Wharton School of the University of Pennsylvania.
+“With people shopping 24/7 and price promotions happening all the time, the magic of everything happening on one day is long gone,” says Barbara Kahn, a professor of marketing at the Wharton School of the University of Pennsylvania.
 “Most people are off work, ate a lot on Thanksgiving.
 It’s something to go out for.
 The integrity of the day made sense.
 Within the last 10-15 years, people have really accelerated shopping online.”

 The enlargement of Black Friday’s presence is especially important to brick-and-mortar retailers that continue to suffer.
 Sales continue to migrate to the internet as American malls die off and storied chains file for bankruptcy, from Barneys to Forever 21 to Payless Shoes.